 Originally published on Fri August 9, 2013 12:55 pm

 Four decades ago, Ho Van Thanh fled the fighting in his native Vietnam, disappearing into the jungle with his infant son, Ho Van Lang.
 This week, father and son emerged for the first time — an enfeebled Thanh carried in a stretcher, and Lang wearing only a loincloth made of tree bark.

 According to the Vietnamese newspaper Dan Tri, Ho Van Thanh, now 82, was last seen in 1973 running into the jungle, after his wife and two other children were killed by a bomb or land mine near his home.

-NPR's business news starts with a new labor secretary.
+NPR's business news starts with more fallout from the financial crisis.

 Swiss banking giant UBS has agreed to pay $120 million to settle a lawsuit by investors.
 The case goes back to 2007.
 Investors say they were misled about the health of the financial firm Lehmann Brothers when UBS was selling them investments linked to Lehmann's debt.
 Lehmann collapsed into bankruptcy in September 2008.
 The settlement resolves claims of about $1 billion.
 Transcript provided by NPR, Copyright NPR.